You are having a performance problem with the IBM Business Process Manager products.

 - Use Mozilla FireFox and the Firebug plugin.
 After installing Firebug, add the NetExport plugin to allow exports of the network traffic traces.

-- Use the following servlet to display the current number of the sessions in memory for your applications.
+- Use the following servlet to display the current number of sessions in memory for your applications.
 You need to call it for each server in your AppTarget cluster:

 - The server_name variable is your AppTarget server that hosts the DefaultApplication.ear application.